simonw/llm/docs/templates.md

 ## System templates

-Templates are YAML files.
-A template can contain a single string, as shown above, which will then be treated as the prompt.

-When working with models that support system prompts (such as `gpt-3.5-turbo` and `gpt-4`) you can instead set a system prompt using a `system:` key like so:
+When working with models that support system prompts (such as `gpt-3.5-turbo` and `gpt-4`) you can set a system prompt using a `system:` key like so:

 ```yaml
 system: Summarize this